ladulab/assembly-atm/readme.md

 ```

 ### Account Balance format in binary-code: (ABF)
 The account balance is represented by byte (8-bits) next to CCF byte, using the simplified and accepted binary base definition.
-The 8 bits together represent the amount accumulated in the account.
+The 8 bits together represent the amount accumulated in the account, according to that the max amount is:
 ```
 (11111111)₂ = (1 × 2⁷) + (1 × 2⁶) + (1 × 2⁵) + (1 × 2⁴)
               + (1 × 2³) + (1 × 2²) + (1 × 2¹) + (1 × 2⁰) = (255)₁₀